 By Stephen Deane | Peter Cowen Academy Dubai, Jumeirah Golf Estates | @deanopro

-It was amazing to watch Gary Woodland ‘s Major success in last month’s US Open at Pebble Beach.
+It was amazing to watch Gary Woodland ‘s Major success in the US Open at Pebble Beach.
 Peter Cowen has helped take Woodland’s game to the next level after initially developing his short game, and now also his full swing.
 Peter has achieved this by implementing some of the simple exercises discussed in this month’s article.
 They have helped Gary understand how to use the ground better, how to match his body and arms better and take control of his overall game.
 At the Peter Cowen Academy we teach our students the movement patterns required for the swing.
 Follow the information in this article to get you moving better!

 Part One: Body Spiral

 Imagine your body as a spring, that’s why we call it a coiling motion.
 Now mimic this spring in a coiling action with your body.

 Simply pull your weight up and around from the ground with a spring-like coil as shown above.

 This movement pattern is the first thing we have to get right.
 If we don’t, the body won’t work properly and we will struggle with the swing.